 Treatment of tick population in this area of your yard is vital because, according to published research, approximately 90% of deer ticks on a property will be found in the ecotone areas.
 We advocate deer tick control treatments at the end of May/early June and again in September as the minimum response, and monthly treatments during the growing season as the maximum response.

 Treatment of these species in the least intrusive manner is made possible by SavATree’s technologically advanced scheduling system.
 We treat each species affecting your property at the most advantageous time to ensure efficacy and environmental integrity.

-Not all bugs are bad for plants and trees – case in point, bees.
+Not all insects are bad for plants and trees – case in point, bees.
 Bees play an extremely vital role in the lifecycle of plants.

 Just as animals depend on leaving healthy descendants behind so that their species will not die out, plants, flowers and trees rely on the cross-pollination carried out by bees and other insects to ensure the continuation of their own species.
 Learn more about bees.

 Call (800)-341-8733 today for a complimentary consultation with SavATree's fully trained professionals and certified arborists.
 Click here to find the office nearest you.